snowiow/snow-dev.com/content/posts/setup-pass-on-multiple-devices.md

 # Syncing to another Machine

-Since Mac OSX and Linux both build onto Unix, the process is pretty similar.
+Since Mac OSX and Linux both built onto Unix, the process is quite similar.
 Just replace `brew` with the package manager of your OS and you should be good to go.
 You should have git access already configured on your second machine, because this won't be covered explicitly in this post.